 Seeing this comparison has made me so incredibly happy and proud that I have been able to make such a difference in my back.
 I am glad that I didn’t have the surgery and that I found my own path.
 Although the results are mostly only on a visual level as I am still having a lot of struggles daily.

 To this day I am still undiagnosed.
-I have no idea what this invisible disease is that I am fighting, and I also have no idea if I am winning the battle, the war or either of them.
-I think that the rate of deterioration has certainly slowed down, and I am looking at other options like Panchkarma to help internally or a secondary breast reduction to help ease the tension.
+I have no idea what this invisible disease is that I am fighting.
+And I also have no idea if I am winning the battle, the war, or either of them.
+It seems like the rate of deterioration has certainly slowed down.
+I am looking at other options like Panchkarma to help internally or a secondary breast reduction to help ease the tension.

-I have every intention of continuing to live my life as much as I can, and hopefully this disease or group of diseases doesn’t overcome me anytime soon, as I am living a truly beautiful life, one that I wake up enjoying every single day.
+I have every intention of continuing to live my life as much as I can.
+And hopefully, this back disease or group of diseases doesn’t overcome me anytime soon.
+I am living a truly beautiful life, one that I wake up enjoying every single day.